-So what does it take to write a great Google ad?
+So, what does it take to write a great Google ad?
 A few things.

 Be precise.
 You don’t have a lot of room to express yourself.
-So be short and sweet.
+So, be short and sweet.

 Having a unique value proposition (UVP) helps.
 It’s a one-sentence description of the benefits for your customers.

-Know the Domino’s slogan?
+Remember the old Domino’s slogan?